Ashet-Technologies/hackvr-turbo/SPEC.md

 Flushes out locally-cached movement and rotation

 ### `[groupspec] flatten`
-combines group attributes to the shapes.
+Applies the current group transform to all contained vertices in the selected groups and will reset set the group transforms to *none*.

 ### `[groupspec] move [+]x [+]y [+]z`